fazleh2010/term-a-llod-demo/README.md

 # testTal
 The system suppose to be running only by docker pull and docker run.
 But currently it is not working like that.
-That is on progress.
+Currently, it uses github.
+Completelty running from docker is on progress.

 Run the following commands
 ```